 I am a logician, mathematician, computer scientist, author, public speaker, science communicator, and artist.
-You can find me at the University of Oslo, where I teach Logical Methods as an Associate Professor at the Department of Informatics in the research group Logic and Intelligent Data (LogID), otherwise at UC Berkeley, California and ICERM at Brown University, where I am a Visiting Scholar.
+You can find me at the University of Oslo, where I teach Logical Methods as an Associate Professor at the Department of Informatics in the research group Analytical Solutions and Reasoning (ASR), otherwise at UC Berkeley, California and ICERM at Brown University, where I am a Visiting Scholar.
 I am also engaged in various forms of science communication and outreach, which you may read about below.
 My academic interests are logical calculi, proof theory, mathematical logic, complexity theory, automata, combinatorics, philosophy of mathematics, visualizations, and mathematical art, but I am interested in most topics related to mathematics, computer science, art, and philosophy.

 Here are some of my projects.

 Magical Patterns is a YouTube series about alternative and fascinating patterns in mathematics.
 The aim of the series is to get more people interested in mathematics, by breaking with some of the expectations many have of this subject.
 Magical Patterns is produced by Rubicon, one of the largest TV producers in Norway, and supported by the Abel Prize and the University of Oslo.
 You can find all the videos on the YouTube channel Magical Patterns (in Norwegian, but with subtitles) and on my blog.

 Since 2016 I have been a regular mathematics columnist in Aftenposten, Norway's largest printed newspaper by circulation.
 Here, I write about mathematics and computer science in an entertaining and understandable way.